tiny-dancer/notes/delivering-value.md

 ##### Why It Matters

-When realizing value, the only environment(s) that count are the ones where live end users interact with the system.
-We will simply call this production.
+When realizing value the only environment(s) that count are the ones where live end users interact with the system.
+We will call this production.
+Ina perfect world there would only be 1 environment and everything would be deployed directly there.

 Examples: